Code-Cecilia/BotMan.py-legacy/README.md

 # owner_id = int(details_data['owner_id'])

-replit = True   # change this to False or True depending on what you need
+replit = True   # change this to False or True depending on your need

 # intents = discord.Intents.default()
 # continuing lines